In initial victory for Argentine President Milei, Senate gives overall approval to key reform bills

 Meanwhile, Milei has been in Silicon Valley rubbing shoulders with billionaire tech executives Elon Musk, Tim Cook and Mark Zuckerberg.
 The meetings however, have not produced any announcements of substantial investments.

-“What you’re seeing in the last three weeks is the market and investors getting a little nervous,” said Garcia.
+“What you’re seeing in the last three weeks is the market and investors getting a little nervous,” said Marcelo J. García, Americas director at geopolitical risk firm Horizon Engage.
 “The market is saying, ‘Show me that you can govern.’”

 Credit: AP